shivaalroy/shivaalroy.github.io/README.md

 This is the static webpage for SHIFT.
-The bootstrap template is Agency from startBootstrap.com.

 Website at https://shivaalroy.github.io/